JeremyGelb/spNetwork/README.md

 ```
 Note that you can use this in every spatial analysis you would like to perform.
 With the converter function of spdep (like listw2mat), you can convert the listw object into regular matrix if needed

+### Work in progress

+Currently, functions to calculate K-function and cross-K-function for sets of points are available but still need to be validated.

 ## Authors